sososummer88/wiki-project/README.md

 # wiki-project

-I choose to finish the exam in 24 hours.
+I choose to finish the exam in 24 hours: Use 24 hours and add users + db + deployment (for grading).

 # Author:
 Fang Hong: https://sososummer88.github.io/